Gig Young: The Gay Sisters and becoming Gig Young

 In 1942, six months into his Warner Brothers contract, he was given his first notable role in the feature film The Gay Sisters as a character named "Gig Young".
 Preview cards praised the actor "Gig Young" and the studio determined that "Gig Young" should become Barr's stage and professional name.
 About the name change, Young later admitted to having "some hesitancy... but I weighed the disadvantages against the advantages of having it stick indelibly in the mind of audiences.
 There'd be no confusion with some other actor called Gig."
-His parts began to get better: a co-pilot in Howard Hawks's Air Force (1943); and Bette Davis' love interest in Old Acquaintance (1943).
+His parts began to get better: a co-pilot in Howard Hawks' Air Force (1943); and Bette Davis' love interest in Old Acquaintance (1943).

-Young took a hiatus from his movie career and enlisted in the U.S. Coast Guard in 1941 where he served as a pharmacist's mate until the end of World War II, serving in a combat zone in the Pacific.
-On Young's return from the war, he was cast as Errol Flynn's rival for Eleanor Parker in Escape Me Never (1947).
-The film was directed by Peter Godfrey who also helmed Young and Parker in The Woman in White (1948), after which Young left Warners, unhappy with his salary.
+Young took a hiatus from his movie career and enlisted in the U.S. Coast Guard in 1941, where he saw combat service as a pharmacist's mate in the Pacific Theatre through the end of World War II.
+On Young's return stateside, he was cast as Errol Flynn's rival for Eleanor Parker in Escape Me Never (1947).
+The film was directed by Peter Godfrey, who also helmed Young and Parker in The Woman in White (1948), after which Young left Warners, unhappy with his salary.

 Post-Warner Bros.

 Young began freelancing at various studios, eventually obtaining a contract with Columbia Pictures before returning to freelancing.
 He came to be regarded as a popular and likable second lead, playing the brothers or friends of the principal characters.
 In a 1966 interview he said, "Whenever you play a second lead and lose the girl, you have to make your part interesting yet not compete with the leading man.
 There are few great second leads in this business.
 It's easier to play a lead – you can do whatever you want.
 If I'm good, it always means the leading man has been generous."

-Young was Porthos in Metro-Goldwyn-Mayer's successful The Three Musketeers (1948).
+Young was Porthos in Metro-Goldwyn-Mayer's The Three Musketeers (1948).
 Then he supported John Wayne in Wake of the Red Witch (1948) at Republic Pictures and Glenn Ford in Columbia's Lust for Gold (1949).
 Also at Columbia, he supported Rosalind Russell and Robert Cummings in Tell It to the Judge (1949).
 Young had his first lead in a feature film at RKO in Hunt the Man Down (1951), a film noir.
 He went back to support roles for Target Unknown (1951) a war film at Universal; and Only the Valiant (1951), a Gregory Peck western.

 Young began to appear in TV on shows such as The Silver Theatre, Pulitzer Prize Playhouse, and The Bigelow Theatre.